jraphx.nn.conv

 • out_features (int) – Size of each output sample.

-• add_self_loops (bool, optional) – If set to False, will not add self-loops to the input graph.
-By default, self-loops will be added when normalize is set to True. (default: True)
+• add_self_loops (bool, default: True) – If set to False, will not add self-loops to the input graph.
+By default, self-loops will be added when normalize is set to True.
+A node that already carries a self-loop keeps that loop’s weight instead of receiving a second one. (default: True)

-• normalize (bool, optional) – Whether to add self-loops and compute symmetric normalization coefficients on-the-fly. (default: True)
+• normalize (bool, default: True) – Whether to add self-loops and compute symmetric normalization coefficients on-the-fly. (default: True)

-• bias (bool, optional) – If set to False, the layer will not learn an additive bias. (default: True)
+• bias (bool, default: True) – If set to False, the layer will not learn an additive bias. (default: True)

-• rngs (Optional[Rngs], default: None) – Random number generators for initialization.
+• rngs (Rngs) – Random number generators for initialization.

 Shapes: